ClamWin Antivirus Review 2026: Is Being Free and Open-Source Enough?

 How effective is ClamWin?

-ClamWin offers a decent level of protection against viruses, particularly for a free product.
+ClamWin is decent at thoroughly scanning your existing computer files, particularly for a free product.
 However, it lacks real-time scanning, which can compromise its effectiveness compared to other solutions.

 Is ClamWin safe to use?